-In the fourth quarter of 2022, compare to previous quarter, credit conditions for foreign currency business loans tightened slightly, which was caused by an increase in cost of funds.
-Slight tightening in credit conditions was mainly driven by increase in cost of funds (see Figure 2).
-According to the data available to the National Bank, non-interest rate conditions, such as loan limits did not change significantly, while loan maturity decreased slightly for loans issued in euro (see Figure 3).
-Representatives of the banking
+In the first quarter of 2023, compare to previous quarter, credit conditions for foreign currency business loans tightened slightly, which was caused by an increase in cost of funds and economic trends.
+Slight tightening in credit conditions was mainly driven by increase in cost of funds and economic trends (see Figure 2).
+According to the data available to the National Bank, non-interest rate conditions, such as loan limits tightened slightly, while loan maturity decreased slightly for loans issued in national currency and